 Class A extra virgin olive oil is, after salt, the most fundamental ingredient in the culinary world.
 A wide variety of boutique, single-estate oils has enriched the olive oil market over the past few years.
 How best to pair these oils with the appropriate cuisines and courses requires an understanding of their individual virtues.

-Nicholas graduated top of the class from The National Organization of Olive Oil Tasters (ONAOO) and was Chief Oleologist at Eataly from 2010-2017, during which he opened four stores with the company and trained thousands of employees.
-He has been a judge at The New York International Olive Oil Competition and the Sol D’Oro Southern Hemisphere Olive Oil Competition in Santiago, Chile.
-Over the past decade he’s developed and maintained relationships with producers from all over the world.
-He has been featured in The New York Times, GQ, Esquire, Food and Wine, The Los Angeles Times, La Cucina Italiana, Lucky Peach and Real Simple Magazine among others.
+Nicholas finished top of the class from The National Organization of Olive Oil Tasters (ONAOO) and was Chief Oleologist at Eataly from 2010-2017, during which he opened four stores with the company and trained thousands of employees.
+He has been a judge at The New York International Olive Oil Competition and the Sol D'Oro Southern Hemisphere Competition in Santiago, Chile.
+Over the past decade he's developed and maintained relationships with producers from all over the world.
+He has been featured in The New York Times, GQ, Esquire, Food and Wine, Viceland, The Los Angeles Times, La Cucina Italiana, Real Simple Magazine and Lucky Peach among others.
 He is an honorary member of the International Order of Disciples of Escoffier and a bicoastal professor for the International Culinary Center's olive oil sommelier certification course in California and New York City.